- Review: Rolling basis, early application is favorable

 - Writing and submitting publications, including managing revisions and edits requested by Reviewers.

-- Enrolling patients into prospective trials and following- up on active enrollees.
+- Enrolling patients into prospective research trials and following- up on active patient participants

-- Composing research protocols, drafting and submitting IRB proposals.
+- Composing research protocols, drafting and submitting IRB research study applications

 - Collecting, organizing, and analyzing clinical research data